Torus211/sudoku/README.md

 # sudoku
-Еhe code for solving the Sudoku game
+The code for solving the Sudoku game